 Pumice, no doubt, is a marvelous product.
 The only downside is that I can’t get access to it at a reasonable price.
 If I lived in Japan, I could, but so far, that isn’t in my foreseeable plans.

 Because of the simple fact that by the time I pay shipping and handling, perlite comes out as a cheaper product compared to pumice.
 It has its pros and cons, too, but since they are so similar, I prefer to go ahead and use perlite.
-The last time I bought perlite, I bought CZ Garden Supply (Affiliate LinkOpens in a new tab.) and so far, I’m happy with it.
-I have also bought smaller bags from Miracle-Gro (Affilaite LinkOpens in a new tab.).
+The last time I bought perlite, I bought CZ Garden Supply (Affiliate Link) and so far, I’m happy with it.
+I have also bought smaller bags from Miracle-Gro (Affilaite Link).
 Both results where about the same.
 Miracle-Gro is a bit smaller-sized chunks.

 Perlite has almost the exact same qualities as pumice, being the downside is it’s more lightweight.